 How do I remove nicotine stains from my teeth?

-You can create a baking soda paste by mixing baking soda with water until it forms a thick consistency.
+You can create a paste by mixing baking soda with water until it forms a thick consistency.
 Use this paste to brush your teeth gently for a few minutes.
 Baking soda acts as a mild abrasive and can help remove surface stains.

-During a cosmetic consultation, Dr. Dechter or Dr. Moy will analyze your teeth and ask you about your lifestyle habits.
+At a cosmetic consultation, Dr. Dechter or Dr. Moy will analyze your teeth and ask you about your lifestyle habits.
 This will help them determine the type of tooth discoloration you have and the best way to treat it.
 Schedule your appointment today by calling (301) 508-9755 or by requesting an appointment online.